riscv/riscv-j-extension/README.md

 # riscv-j-extension
-Working Draft of the RISC-V J Extension Specification
+Working Draft of the RISC-V J Extension Specification.